abdullah1234-bit/NLP-/README.md

 # NLP-
-In this we do small task related to NLP
+In this we do small task related to NLP (Natural Language processing)